 Lotta Hallbeck, PhD in microbiology, certified teacher exam in chemistry and biology.
 Lotta has 25 years of experience of teaching at the University of Gothenburg and secondary school.
 She has been working with microbiology research related to radioactive waste disposal for 25 years.
-Publications and reports, see micans.se/ publications-books-and-reports
+Publications and reports, see microbiology research related to radioactive waste disposal for 25 years.
+Publications and reports, see microbiology research related to radioactive waste disposal for 25 years.
+Publications and reports, see microbiology research related to radioactive waste disposal for 25 years.
+Publications and reports, see

 Karsten Pedersen, PhD in microbiology with 30 years of teaching microbiology as professor of Microbiology at the University of Gothenburg, and recently as adjunct professor of geomicrobiology at Chalmers University in Gothenburg.
 He is a very experienced teacher.
 He has been working with microbiology in radioactive wastes disposal concepts in Sweden, Finland, Belgium, Canada, Switzerland and Japan during the last 30 years.
-Publications and reports, see micans.se/publications-books-andreports.
+Publications and reports, see microbiology in radioactive wastes disposal concepts in Sweden, Finland, Belgium, Canada, Switzerland and Japan during the last 30 years.
+Publications and reports, see microbiology in radioactive wastes disposal concepts.